aardvark-community/learningAardvark/README.md

 To build the app from the command line (e.g. in Visual Studio Code) run "../build.cmd" from the  SRC directory.
 This is nessesary initially and after any changes to the domain types in the model.
 This will generate the addaptiv model in in Model.g.fs.

-For all other changes you can just compile und run the app with "dotnet run -p aardvark_test".
+For all other changes you can just compile und run the app with "dotnet run -p AardvarkRenderDemo".

 To make the compilation from the command line work, the following entry in fsproject file is nessesary:
 ```